-TEST FOR RADON his soil gas vent piping has NC
+TEST FOR RADON This soil gas vent piping has NOT

-This soil gas vent piping has NOT been activated with a radon fan.
+been activated with a radon fan.

 Testing is required to verify if indoor radon concentrations are below the national action level.

 Testing should be conducted as soon as possible with the goal of achieving a measurement under at least two different seasonal conditions, to include the heating season.